 Start with the right equipment.
 “If you want to shape them in any way or reduce their size,” says Curtis, “the best tool to use is a pair of hand pruners.”
 Make sure they’re sharp, and sanitize them with rubbing alcohol before you start clipping spent blooms and dead or damaged branches.

-“To fully rejuvenate older azaleas, cut one or two large branches back to between six inches or a foot from the ground per year.” she says.
+Unlike shrubs that can be cut way back each year, Curtis says azaleas should only be cut back a few branches at a time.
+“To fully rejuvenate older azaleas, cut one or two large branches back to between six inches or a foot from the ground per year,” she says.
 “As the new growth develops from the base, keep removing the larger, older stems annually until they are all reduced.”
 Otherwise, she says, you can keep their natural growth habit by cutting back upper individual stems with hand pruners.